An honest account of what brought us here, what we built, and where the work has taken us.

 My husband Arasu and I are both educated in the conventional sense.
 I hold a Doctorate in Educational Leadership from Plymouth State University; Arasu has a Master's degree from Southern New Hampshire University.
 We worked in schools in the United States.
 We knew education from the inside.
 And perhaps that is exactly why, when we became parents, we couldn't unsee what we were seeing.

 We kept asking: what is all of this preparation actually for?
 We couldn't find an honest answer we were satisfied with.
-So around 2020, we chose to unschool our children, leave the familiar, and move to Tiruvannamalai — where we registered Inner Companion Alternative Learning and Research Foundation and began building something different.
+So in 2021, we chose to unschool our children, leave the familiar, and move to Tiruvannamalai — where we registered Inner Companion Alternative Learning and Research Foundation and began building something different.

 A physical learning space in Tiruvannamalai where a small group of open schoolers enrolled in a year-long programme — learning outside the institution, inside community.